hddahdda/Udden-Artgallery/README.md

  * All other text is of the font "Montserrat" which is a font created to "rescue the beauty of urban typography that emerged in the first half of the twentieth century" ([Google Fonts](https://fonts.google.com/specimen/Montserrat?preview.text_type=custom#about)).
 This while still being easily readable made me choose this font.

 By setting the fontsize of the paragraphs to 1rem, the font is both responsive aswell as on the larger scale.
-I also increased letter-spacing, this to create a more easily read website.
+I also increased letter-spacing, this to create a more readable website.

 ## Features